 3. Each day, one or sometimes two of the parks have Extra Magic Hours either in the morning or the evening.
 These Magic Hours are outside of the regular park hours and are only available to Disney Resort guests.
 (Note that according to the Undercover Tourist crowd calendar, days that a park has Magic Hours are generally not recommended dates for a visit due to increased crowd levels.
 Be sure to read the post on when to use Extra Magic Hours for more details.)

 4. Disney provides complimentary transportation from Fort Wilderness to a wide variety of areas within Disney World.
-If you chose to drive instead, you can park for free in the Disney parking lots.

 "What's Fort Wilderness camping like?"